-Duxbury Farms, located on Saw Mill Road between High and Franklin Streets, is a 40B homeownership development built between 2008-2012 consisting of 20 single family homes, five of which are affordable to households earning at or below 80% of AMI.
-As of March 8, 2013, only two of these units that were sold in an initial lottery were listed on the SHI for Duxbury.
-There was a second lottery for the remaining three units, conducted by Delphic Associates, who confirmed, along with the building inspector, that they have been sold.
-Prices for the affordable units in the most recent lottery were \$207,200 for a three-bedroom unit and \$223,900 for a four-bedroom unit (Cusson, 2013).
+Duxbury Farms, located on Saw Mill Road between High and Franklin Streets, is a 40B homeownership development built between 2008-2012 consisting of 20 single family homes, six of which are affordable to households earning at or below 80% of AMI.
+Prices for the affordable units in the most recent lottery were \$207,200 for a three-bedroom unit and \$223,900 for a fourbedroom unit (Cusson, 2013).